TanishqPokharia/flean/README.md

 That's when the idea to make a simple and intuitive CLI tool to manage my projects came into being!
-Flean was initially just a thought to manage Flutter Clean Architecture projects (which is where it gets it's name from) but this project definitely has more room for flexibility and growth which can make it a one stop solution for all flutter project management needs.
+Flean was initially just a thought to manage Flutter Clean Architecture projects (which is where it gets it's name from) but this project definitely has more room for flexibility and growth which can make it a one stop solution for all Flutter project management needs.
 ## Installation Guide
 Follow these steps to install flean: